Solo Travel Is Easier Now Thanks to These Tools

 The Mental Shift

-The freedom to set your own pace, follow your interests, and spend as much or little as you choose on each activity is addictive.
-Many solo travelers struggle to go back to group trips.
+The freedom to set your own pace, follow your interests, and spend as much or little as you choose on each activity becomes addictive.
+Many solo travelers struggle to go back to group trips because the compromise and coordination feel constraining after experiencing complete autonomy.

 Author & Expert